|

 It is important to know the breeder of the black bear cub before

-you buy one..
-There are several breeders that are only selling
+you buy one.
+There are several breeders that are into breeding

-bear cubs for money..
-Then there are the good breeders that care
+for the money.
+Then there are the good breeders that care about the

 The bad breeders, generally don't pull the cubs from the mother

-until the day of the auction or a sale.
+the same day or prior to selling it. .
 This will make it very difficult to

 handle the cub.
 These cubs did not have human contact until it is

 sold..
-Human contact with cubs is very important, otherwise, some
+Human contact with cubs is very important, otherwise, most

 I have seen several people run cubs back through the auction,